MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceTermsOfUseAgreementAcceptance.md

 ## SYNOPSIS
 Represents the current status of a user's response to a company's customizable terms of use agreement.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernanceTermsOfUseAgreementAcceptance](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceTermsOfUseAgreementAcceptance?view=graph-powershell-1.0)

 ## SYNTAX